jschoi0126/adversarial-attack-on-CAN-IDS/README.md

-# adversarial-attack-on-CAN-IDS
+# Adversarial-attack-on-CAN-IDS

 This repository contains the source code of adversarial attack on CAN IDS.

-The Attack consists of 3 types (DoS, fuzzy, spoofing attack)
+We consider 3 attacks types (Dos, fuzzy, spoofing)

-Data downloading
+Dataset
 =================
 In order to download data, you need to access the URL https://ocslab.hksecurity.net/Datasets/CAN-intrusion-dataset and download it via email.